Climb-social/Climb.social/README.md

 Provides an [RxJS Observable](http://reactivex.io/) of _pages_ of approved items for use in JS applications.

+Using React?
+Try [react-climb-social](https://github.com/Climb-social/react-climb-social).
+There's also [angular-climb](https://github.com/Climb-social/angular-climb) and a simple [JSONP REST API](https://github.com/Climb-social/climb-social) for you to choose from.

 ## Description

 The default exports of the module exposes a `getStream` method that accepts a `collectionId` which you can _subscribe_ to.